ian-ross/nordic-tools/doc/criteria.md

 This is just a big old checklist to make sure that I apply at least half-way objective criteria for comparing the platforms.
 There's nothing scientific about it, but I think it covers most of the bases you'd want to cover with something like this.
+I wasn't too fastidious about following this to the letter.
+If something wasn't really relevant for a platform (or if I finding out the information would be too onerous), I just skipped it.

-### Installation
+## Installation

  - How easy is it to install the platform?
  - Is the download ridiculously large?
 How much disk space do you